William Bullock (cricketer): Poland

-He was the newspaper's special correspondent and reported on the Polish Insurrection in 1863-1864 following which he wrote a book, Polish Experiences, published by Macmillan in 1864.
+He was the newspaper's special correspondent and reported on the Polish Insurrection in 1863–1864 following which he wrote a book, Polish Experiences, published by Macmillan in 1864.
 His hosts, during his travels, included the Tarnowski family.
 Bullock described visiting the family seat at Dzików Castle where he met Count Jan Tarnowski and his two brothers, Juliusz Tarnowski and Stanisław Tarnowski.
-Juliusz was killed 2 weeks later fighting the Russians whilst Stanisław was condemned by the Austrians to 12-year solitary confinement in the Wawel Castle.
+Juliusz was killed 2 weeks later fighting the Russians whilst Stanisław was condemned by the Austrians to 12–years solitary confinement in the Wawel Castle.
 Some months later, as Bullock returned from his wider travels back to Kraków, he sought permission to visit Stanisław in prison.
 Although permission was formally granted, access was denied on the morning of his visit.

 Other assignments

 He also covered the Second French intervention in Mexico in 1864–65, writing Across Mexico in 1864-5, and represented the paper in Rome from 1866 to 1867.
 He became an ardent partisan of the Italian Revolutionary movement fighting with Garibaldi from whom he received personal thanks.
 He was dispatched to Sedan during the Franco-Prussian War in 1870, where he was the chief manager of the French Peasant Relief Fund while based in France for which he was created Chevalier of Légion d'honneur.